harbaum/FPGA-Companion/SPI.md

 is to be written.
 The following 512 bytes are the data to be written.
 Afterwards command will return bytes != 0 as long as the card is busy writing.

+The ```SPI_SDC_DIRECT``` command tells the core that the image specified by the first data byte is continous on SD card (not fragmented) and may be accessed by the core directly without sector translation by the MCU.
+The following four data bytes contain the LBA of the first sector of the selected image on SD card and may optionally be used by the core to directly access the SD card.

 ### AUDIO target